N = 8 supergravity: Particle content

-The theory contains 1 graviton (spin 2), 8 gravitinos (spin 3/2), 28 vector bosons (spin 1), 56 fermions (spin 1/2), 70 scalar fields (spin 0) where we don't distinguish particles with negative spin.
-These numbers are simple combinatorial numbers that come from Pascal's Triangle and also the number of ways of writing n as a sum of 8 nonnegative cubes A173681.
+The theory contains 1 graviton (spin 2), 8 gravitinos (spin 3/2), 28 vector bosons (spin 1), 56 fermions (spin 1/2), 70 scalar fields (spin 0) where we do not distinguish particles with negative spin.
+These numbers are simple combinatorial numbers that come from Pascal's triangle and also the number of ways of writing n as a sum of 8 nonnegative cubes A173681.

 One reason why the theory was abandoned was that the 28 vector bosons which form an O(8) gauge group is too small to contain the standard model U(1) x SU(2) x SU(3) gauge group, which can only fit within the orthogonal group O(10).

 For model building, it has been assumed that almost all the supersymmetries would be broken in nature, leaving just one supersymmetry (N = 1), although nowadays because of the lack of evidence for N = 1 supersymmetry higher supersymmetries are now being considered such as N = 2.

 Connection with superstring theory

 N = 8 supergravity can be viewed as the low-energy approximation of the type IIA or type IIB superstring with 6 of its dimensions compactified on a 6-torus.
-Equivalently, it may also be viewed as 11D M-theory with seven of its dimensions compactified on a 7-torus.
+Equivalently, it may also be viewed as 11D M-theory with seven of its dimensions compactified on a 7-torus or 7-sphere.

-Global symmetries

-Some surprising global symmetries have been found in this theory.
-For example, it has been shown that there is an E7 global symmetry but in order for the theory to be finite it is thought that there may be other symmetries not yet found.